 EXPECTATIONS OF AWARDEES

-Award recipients are expected to acknowledge support of work funded by this Program in publications and presentations, as appropriate.
-A final report must be submitted to the SPH Office of Research Excellence (GWSPHResearch@gwu.edu) within 30 days of the end of the award.
+Award recipients are expected to acknowledge support of work funded by this program in publications and presentations as appropriate.
+A final report must be submitted to the GWSPH Office of Research Excellence within 60 days of the end of the award.
+A link to the final report form will be provided to you via email.

 Mentor Match Review Awards